pingads11/iam_users_bootcamp/README.md

 * A private S3 Bucket used as remote backend for Terraform with a DynamoDB state lock.

+# REQUIREMENTS

+* The student users need to be able to reset their passwords after the first login.
+To do that, they need permission from the AWS Account that deploys them.
+Go to IAM -> Account Settings on the left panel -> Change password policy -> **Allow users to reset their passwords** (Make sure you check any other field that was applied in the previous configuration)

 # HOW-TO DEPLOY

 1) Configure **aws-cli** with your access keys.